Apple One: What’s included and is it worth the money?

 How does Apple One work?

 Once you've signed up, Apple One services can be accessed on any platform where they are normally available.
 This includes the web, selected smart TVs, Android phones and tablets, Apple Watch and iOS devices.
-Any pre-existing subscriptions will be rolled into the new plan so you don't get charged twice.
+Any pre-existing subscriptions are rolled into the new plan so you don't get charged twice.

 Apple One also provides access to a central account where you can manage all the services you signed up for.
 Handily, users on Family and Premier plans get to sign in with their own Apple IDs.
 In addition to maintaining privacy, this also ensures Apple's content recommendations are curated for each person based on their usage habits.